akkida746/ReactApp/README.md

-This is react sample add having all core component implementations.
+This is a react sample app where i have implemented all core components for learing perspective.